 SQL Server MS JDBC

-Private Agents support 32-bit JDBC and ODBC drivers.
+Additional drivers are detected from the operating system.
 You can install additional database drivers as needed.

 After a Database connection has been created, menu actions for that connection are accessible from the project pane's Components tab.
 See Connection Actions Menu for details.

-After configuring a Database connection, you can configure one or more Database activities associated with that connection to be used as a source (to provide data within an operation), as a target (to consume data within an operation), or in a script, or you can use the Database connection in a script.
+Once configuring a Database connection, you can configure one or more Database activities associated with that connection to be used as a source (to provide data within an operation), as a target (to consume data within an operation), or in a script, or you can use the Database connection in a script.

 Database activities interact with the Database connection to act as sources (providing data within an operation) or targets (receiving data within an operation).